Asymptotically Optimal Algorithms for Budgeted Multiple Play Bandits: Multiple plays bandit with cost constraint

 \section{Multiple plays bandit with cost constraint}

 We consider a finite collection of arms $a\in\{1,\ldots,K\}$, where each arm has real-valued marginal reward distribution $\nu_a$ whose mean we denote by both $\mu_a$ and $E(\nu_a)$.
 Each arm belongs to a (possibly nonparametric) class of distributions $\cD$.
 We use $\mathcal{V}$ to denote $(\nu_1,\ldots,\nu_{K})$, where $\mathcal{V}$ belongs to any model $\cD_K$ that is variation-independent in the sense that, for each $a\in\{1,\ldots,K\}$, knowing the joint distribution of the rewards $a'\not=a$ places no restrictions on the collection of possible marginal distributions of $\nu_a$, i.e. $\nu_a$ could be equal to any element in $\cD$.
+More formally, letting $\cD_{-a}$ denote the collection of joint distributions of the rewards $a'\not=a$ implied by at least one distribution in $\cD_K$, variation independence states that, for each $a\in\{1,\ldots,K\}$ it is true that, for every joint distribution $V_{-a}\in\mathcal{D}_{-a}$ and every distribution $\nu_a\in\cD$, there exists a distribution in $\mathcal{D}_K$ whose joint distribution of the rewards $a'\not=a$ is equal to $V_{-a}$ and whose marginal distribution of reward $a$ is equal to $\nu_a$.
 An example of a statistical model satisfying this variation-independence assumption is the distribution in which the rewards of all of the arms are independent and the marginal distributions $\nu_a$ fall in $\cD$ for all $a$, though this assumption also allows for high levels of dependence between the rewards of the arms, i.e. is not to be confused with the \textit{much stronger} model assumption of independence between the different arms.